Arrays and Lists in SQL Server

 Plain Strings

-Let's take a quick look on the other methods but XML.
+Left are the methods that use plain strings.
 That is, all methods that takes an nvarchar(MAX) or varbinary(MAX) parameter, and for which there cannot be any difference on the SQL Server side in receiving the parameter.
 All that should matter is the length of the parameter string – or so one would think.

 Looking in the Call Overhead sheet, we see that the values fall in distinct groups, and if we look closer, we can see that within each group, the input format is the same.
 For integers the groups are, in order: